How do I stop my dog barking?

 Some dogs have been bred to sound the alarm and this is a behaviour you may wish to encourage.
 Let your dog bark to get your attention but silence them once you are sure there is no intruder.

 In all aspects of dog training you need to have a system.
 Dogs respond to routine and this will greatly increase your chances of success.
 You may have already been to obedience classes with your puppy, if you didn't, then why not give it a go now?
 It's never too late to teach old dogs new tricks and they are great places to learn skills in handling your dog.

 Training is always the best way to correct your dog's behaviour.
 Remember though, that most barking is a normal part of being a dog.
-It is only when it becomes unreasonable and disrupting that you need to take action.
+It is only when it becomes unreasonable and disruptive that you need to take action.

-If the barking persists, your vet will be able to give additional advice and may even suggest some other techniques.
+If the barking persists, your vet will be able to give additional advice and may suggest some other techniques.